Week-by-week guide to pregnancy

-If you haven't had chickenpox let your doctor or midwife know if you come into contact with anyone who could be infectious.
+If you have not had chickenpox let your doctor or midwife know if you come into contact with anyone who could be infectious.
 The disease can be spread up to two days before spots appear, until five days afterwards.
 It's safest for you when there are no new blisters or moist crusts on the spots.

 Nosebleeds are common in pregnancy, due to hormonal changes, and can even strike when you're asleep.
 Here's what you can do: